MiczFlor/RPi-Jukebox-RFID/README.md

 Then walk through the configuration of the RPi here: [`CONFIGURE.md`](docs/CONFIGURE.md)

+Once everything is set up and configured, read the manual to register cards and add audio: [`MANUAL.md`](docs/MANUAL.md)

 ## Acknowledgments

 There are many, many, many inspiring suggestions and solutions on the web to bring together the idea of a jukebox with RFID cards.
 I want to mention a few of these that have inspired me.